cournape/Bento/doc/source/reference.rst

 This convert a package built from distutils, setuptools or numpy.distutils::

-    toymaker convert
+    bentomaker convert

-If successful, it will produce a toysetup.info file.
+If successful, it will produce a bento.info file.

 *This is experimental, and may not work.
 Also, it cannot convert every package accurately, as it is based on inspecting setup.py's execution*.
 Nevertheless,